charlie-wong/coding-style/c/HeaderFile.rst

 -------------------------------------------------------------------------------
 Do not use macros to define constants in header files whenever possible.

 In general ``enum`` are preferred to ``#define`` as enums are understood by the debugger.
-Macro constants in header files cannot be used by unit tests.
+Macro constants in header files can not be used by unit tests.
 However, you are allowed to define a macro that holds the same value as a non-enum constant, if the value of the constant represents the size of an array.

 Be aware enums are not of a **guaranteed** size.
 So if you have a type that can take a known range of values and it is transported in a message you can not use an ``enum`` as the type.
 Use the correct integer size and use constants or ``#define``.
 Casting between integers and enums is very error prone as you could cast a value not in the ``enum``.